- I’m a FI enthusiast—not a certified expert. This article is for information only, and should not be taken as financial advice.

 - Credit cards: M and I each have several, and they could be used as one-month interest-free ‘loans’.

 - US cash: We keep some in a savings account for our US travels and expenditures.
-We could easily and cheaply exchange this cash for Canadian dollars6.
+We could easily and cheaply exchange this cash for Canadian dollars.
+(I do this using Norbert’s Gambit in our non-registered Questrade account.)

 - Discretionary spending: We could easily cut all discretionary spending (clothing, home improvement, dining out) until the emergency is over and paid for.